mityu/vim-alith/README.md

 # Alith.vim

 A text-align plugin for Vim9.
+See [doc](./doc/alith.txt) for the details.

 ![demo](./alith.gif)